Led Zeppelin: Hiatus from touring and return: 1975–1977

 Following their triumphant Earls Court appearances, Led Zeppelin took a holiday and planned an autumn tour in America, scheduled to open with two outdoor dates in San Francisco.
 In August 1975, however, Plant and his wife Maureen were involved in a serious car crash while on holiday in Rhodes, Greece.
 Plant suffered a broken ankle and Maureen was badly injured; a blood transfusion saved her life.
 Unable to tour, he headed to the Channel Island of Jersey to spend August and September recuperating, with Bonham and Page in tow.
 The band then reconvened in Malibu, California.
 During this forced hiatus, much of the material for their next album, Presence, was written.

 By this time, Led Zeppelin were the world's number one rock attraction, having outsold most bands of the time, including the Rolling Stones.
 Presence, released in March 1976, marked a change in the Led Zeppelin sound towards more straightforward, guitar-based jams, departing from the acoustic ballads and intricate arrangements featured on their previous albums.
 Though it was a platinum seller, Presence received a mixed reaction among fans and the music press, with some critics suggesting that the band's excesses may have caught up with them.
-Page had begun using heroin during recording sessions for the album, a habit which may have affected the band's later live shows and studio recordings, although he has since denied this.
+Page had been using heroin regularly since 1975 and relied on it during the rapid recording sessions for the album, a habit which affected the band's later live shows and studio recordings, although he has since denied this.

 Because of Plant's injuries, Led Zeppelin did not tour in 1976.
 Instead, the band completed the concert film The Song Remains the Same and the accompanying soundtrack album.
 The film premiered in New York City on 20 October 1976, but was given a lukewarm reception by critics and fans.
 The film was particularly unsuccessful in the UK, where, unwilling to tour since 1975 because of their tax exile status, Led Zeppelin faced an uphill battle to recapture the public's affection.